ChoiBoyoon/scikitlearn-basics/README.md

-# Python_Machine_Learning
+# Scikit-Learn basics with Python (Machine Learning)
-Personal machine-learning projects using Python in order to review basic concepts of machine learning.
+> Personal machine-learning projects using Python in order to review basic concepts of machine learning.

 ### 1. ML basics_study with iris dataset (classification)_.ipynb
 * This notebook addresses classification problem - with **iris dataset** which is built in scikit-learn package.